Azaadi: Release

 The Film was released on Eid-ul-Fitr in Pakistan.

+Reception

 Box office

-The film collected 64 million in its first week despite having tough competition from Bollywood movie Race 3 and three other Pakistani films including Saat Din Mohabbat In, Wajood and Na Band Na Baraati.
+The film collected 64 million in its first week despite having tough competition from Bollywood movie Race 3 and three other Pakistani films including 7 Din Mohabbat In, Wajood and Na Band Na Baraati.

+Critical reception

+Omair Alavi of Samaa TV praised the film for its worthy cause, excellent cinematography, and powerful performances from Nadeem Baig and Moammar Rana, but the film's weak action sequences, special effects, lengthy first half, which damaged the overall impact of the film, inaccurate portrayal of Kashmiri culture and some unrealistic elements in the storyline were critiqued.